S^1-equivariant contact homology for hypertight contact forms: Nonequivariant contact homology

 The above two points have opposite orientations when $\alpha$ is good; and they both have negative orientation\footnote{It makes sense to speak of ``negative orientation'' here because the orientation of $\M^\ca_0\left(\widehat{\alpha},\widecheck{\alpha}\right)$ has values in $\mc{O}_\alpha(p_\alpha)\tensor\mc{O}_\alpha(p_\alpha)=\Z$.} when $\alpha$ is bad. \end{definition}

 We now define the cascade moduli spaces for $\alpha\neq\beta$.

-\paragraph{TL/DR.} The notation $\widecheck{\gamma}$ means that there is a point constraint when $\gamma$ is at the top, but not when it is at the bottom; and $\widehat{\gamma}$ means that there is a point constraint when $\gamma$ is at the bottom, but not when it is at the top.
-Also, a subscript on a cascade moduli space indicates its expected dimension.
+\paragraph{Notation guide.} Below, the notation $\widecheck{\gamma}$ means that there is a point constraint when $\gamma$ is at the top, but not when it is at the bottom; and $\widehat{\gamma}$ means that there is a point constraint when $\gamma$ is at the bottom, but not when it is at the top.

 \begin{definition} If $\alpha$ and $\beta$ are distinct Reeb orbits, let $\widetilde{\alpha}$ denote either $\widehat{\alpha}$ or $\widecheck{\alpha}$, and let $\widetilde{\beta}$ denote either $\widehat{\beta}$ or $\widecheck{\beta}$.
 We define the cascade moduli space $\M^\ca_d\left(\widetilde{\alpha},\widetilde{\beta}\right)$ as follows.
 An element of $\M^\ca_d\left(\widetilde{\alpha},\widetilde{\beta}\right)$ is a tuple $(u_1,\ldots,u_k)$ for some positive integer $k$, such that there are distinct Reeb orbits $\alpha=\gamma_0,\gamma_1,\ldots,\gamma_k=\beta$ and nonnegative integers $d_1,\ldots,d_k$, such that: \begin{itemize} \item